BODY-FOCUSED REPETITIVE BEHAVIORS (BFRBs)

 Are you or a loved one struggling with extreme picky eating and looking for help?
 Therapists at The Center for the Obsessive Mind use The Comprehensive Behavioral Model of Treatment (ComB) and Habit Reversal Training (HRT) to support Individuals with BFRBs.
 You can learn more about the treatments and services we provides here.

 Learn more about where the staff practices, below.

 Staff members at the Center for the Obsessive Mind offer treatment for BFRBs in the state of Utah.
-Since she provides teletherapy, she works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Since we provide teletherapy, we works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

 Therapists at the Center for the Obsessive Mind also offer treatment for BFRBs online in Florida.
 We see people from all corners of the Sunshine state.
 Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

 Therapists at the Center for the Obsessive Mind also practice teletherapy in Arizona.
 If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, we offer specialized therapy for BFRBs online across the Grand Canyon State.

 In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for BFRBs to a number of countries internationally.